FeisalAlaswad/GenClass-Running-Example/README.md

-# Detailed Example for Converting Software Requirements to PlantUML Class Diagram
+# A Detailed Example of Converting Software Requirements to a PlantUML Class Diagram Using GEnClass

 ## Software Requirements